verticalsoftware/vertical-commandline/README.md

 - `UsageException` is thrown when the configuration is correct, but the client of your application misuses the command line parameters.
 Examples include not providing a parameter value to an option, conversion failure, validation errors, etc. Specific types that derive from `UsageException` are `ConversionException` and `ValidationException`.

 It is important to note that exceptions in the API are caught _up until_ control is referred to the defined client handler.
 This allows for clean separation between parsing problems and errors in the logic of your program.

+## Finally
+### Additional resources
+Check out the projects in the [samples](https://github.com/verticalsoftware/vertical-commandline/tree/master/samples) folder to see complete configuration examples.
+If you're stuck, raise an issue for the benfit of others.

+### Contributing
+Yes!
+Help from the community is highly appreciated.
+Please [create an issue](https://github.com/verticalsoftware/vertical-commandline/issues/new) though so we can discuss the bug or feature.